ansible-tmm/aiops-hub/README-AIOps.md

 ### 2. Commit Fix to Git

-One the Ansible Playbook is retreieve from Ansible Lightspeed, we need to store it in a Git repo.
+Once the Ansible Playbook is retrieved from Ansible Lightspeed, we need to store it in a Git repo.
 We can use the <a target="_blank" href="https://console.redhat.com/ansible/automation-hub/repo/published/ansible/scm/">Ansible SCM</a> (source control management) content collection to easily publish the content to any specified repo.

 Here is an excerpt from our AIOps Workshop: